hector-oviedo/novai/README.md

    - Each session stores chat messages (user & assistant).
    - Messages are saved in a local database, so they persist across restarts.

-3. **Documents**
+3. **Documents (RAG)**
    - Users can upload documents.
-   - Documents can be attached/detached from any chat session (symbolic for now, planned for RAG).
+   - Documents can be attached/detached from any chat session.
-   - Documents have an optional name & description.
+   - RAG is integrated via a local Chroma database.
+   - Documents are chunked and embedded upon upload, and then retrieved during inference.

 4. **Tools (Function Calling)**
-   - Basic structure to load available tools (e.g., Weather, Internet, etc.).
+   - Basic structure to load available tools (e.g., Weather, Internet, etc.) Dummy for now.
-   - Tools can be attached/detached to sessions (again symbolic for now).
+   - Tools can be attached/detached to sessions (symbolic for now).

-5. **Security Layer**
-   - JWT-based auth via **HttpOnly** cookies.
-   - A session expiry mechanism is in place (subject to refinement).

-6. **Local LLM**
+5. **Local LLM**
+   - Powered by `llamaindex` + `ollama` for local inference.
-   - Uses `llamaindex` with an `ollama`-based local server for the LLM.
+   - Uses an open-source CoT (chain-of-thought) model: **deepseek-r1:1.5b**.

+6. **Frontend**
+   - Streams tokens in real-time, including *thinking* content.
+   - Supports Markdown, tables, code snippet blocks, and a responsive UI.
+   - Implements add/remove/list for sessions, documents, and (static) function tools.

 ---